Glasgow

 Glasgow became a county in 1893, the city having previously been in the historic county of Lanarkshire, and later growing to also include settlements that were once part of Renfrewshire and Dunbartonshire.
-It now forms the Glasgow City Council area, one of the 32 council areas of Scotland, and is administered by Glasgow City Council.
-In the late 19th and early 20th centuries, Glasgow's population grew rapidly, reaching a peak of 1,127,825 people in 1938 (with a higher density and within a smaller territory than in subsequent decades).
-The population was greatly reduced following comprehensive urban renewal projects in the 1960s which resulted in large-scale relocation of people to designated new towns, such as Cumbernauld, Livingston, East Kilbride and peripheral suburbs, followed by successive boundary changes.
+It is now one of the 32 unitary council areas of Scotland, and is administered by Glasgow City Council.
+In the late 19th and early 20th centuries, Glasgow's population grew rapidly, reaching 1,034,174 people in the census of 1921.
+The population continued to be over 1 million from then until 1965, the peak being 1,127,825 in 1938.
+Up until 1911 the historic area of the city was 12,975 acres.
+In the major boundary extensions of 1912, 1926, 1931 and 1936 the city has trebled in size to 39,725 acres.
+The population was greatly reduced following comprehensive urban renewal projects in the 1960s which resulted in large-scale relocation of people to designated new towns, such as Cumbernauld, Livingston, East Kilbride and peripheral suburbs.

 Glasgow's major cultural institutions enjoy international reputations.
-They include Glasgow School of Art, the Burrell Collection, Kelvingrove Art Gallery and Museum, the Royal Scottish National Orchestra, the BBC Scottish Symphony Orchestra, Scottish Ballet, the Royal Conservatoire of Scotland, the Citizens Theatre and Scottish Opera.
-The city was the European Capital of Culture in 1990 and is notable for its architecture, culture, media, music scene, sports clubs and transport connections.
+They include the Hunterian Museum and Art Gallery, Burrell Collection, Kelvingrove Art Gallery and Museum, Royal Scottish National Orchestra, BBC Scottish Symphony Orchestra, Scottish Ballet, Royal Conservatoire of Scotland, Scottish Opera, National Piping Centre and Citizens Theatre.
+Glasgow became the European Capital of Culture in 1990 and is notable for its architecture, culture, media, music scene, sports clubs and transport connections.
 It is the fifth-most-visited city in the United Kingdom.
-The city is also well known in the sporting world for association football, particularly for the Old Firm rivalry.
+Glasgow is also well known in the sporting world for association football, particularly for the Old Firm rivalry.
+The Partick area of the city is culturally significant as the location of the first international football match in 1872.
+Glasgow hosted the Commonwealth Games in 2014 and 2026.